Phone-GWP-group

 Maximise the benefits offered by your order picking bins

-As a result, they can fulfil orders quickly and efficiently.
-They can keep their customers happy with short lead times.
-They have minimised damage to their inventory during storage.
-They have most likely reduced their labour costs or used the efficiency gains to help process more orders.
+Chances are, your direct rivals are already using order picking bins.
+As a result, they can fulfil orders quickly and efficiently, keeping their customers happy with short lead times.
+They have minimised damage to their inventory during storage, and have most likely reduced their labour costs or used the efficiency gains to help process more orders.

-All this through effective use of order picking bins.
+All of this through the effective use of order-picking bins.

 So what can you do?
 You obviously want your business to offer at least as good a service as your rivals, and preferably better.
-But how do you do this if they are already using picking bins and effective order picking and packing processes?
+But how do you do this if they are already using picking bins and an effective order picking and packing process?

-One answer could be looking at advanced tactics with your order picking and packaging processes.
+One answer could be to explore advanced tactics for your order-picking and packing processes.

-A simpler answer, however, could be to take advantage of the customisation options available when using specific order picking equipment, and picking bins in particular.
+A simpler answer, however, could be to take advantage of the customisation options available when using specific order-picking equipment, particularly picking bins.

 Introduction